Joint Diffusion for Universal Hand-Object Grasp Generation: Method

 \subsubsection{Modality Representations}

 Here we introduce the raw representations of the modalities involved in interrupting a hand-object interaction.

-\textbf{Hand.} We follow the MANO~\cite{romero2022mano} parametric model to represent hands.
-Compared to another parametric model ShadowHand~\cite{shadowhand}, MANO is designed for animating non-rigid real human hands instead of robotic hands thus a better fit for animation and photo-realistic generalization tasks.
+\textbf{Hand.} We follow the MANO~\citep{romero2022mano} parametric model to represent hands.
+Compared to another parametric model ShadowHand~\citep{shadowhand}, MANO is designed for animating non-rigid real human hands instead of robotic hands thus a better fit for animation and photo-realistic generalization tasks.
 However, its higher complexity causes difficulty in grasping data synthesis.
-Therefore, there is no MANO-based hand grasping dataset as large-scale as the synthetic ShadowHand-based datasets~\cite{wang2023dexgraspnet} yet.
+Therefore, there is no MANO-based hand grasping dataset as large-scale as the synthetic ShadowHand-based datasets~\citep{wang2023dexgraspnet} yet.
 This prevents research on the joint generation of MANO hands and objects in a straightforward supervised learning fashion.
-In this work, we directly use MANO parameters as joint rotation angles, i.e. $\theta \in \mathbb{R}^{48}$, instead of the joint xyz position to avoid the inverse kinematics.
-We also use the translation of hands $\mathbf{t}_h \in \mathbb{R}^{3}$.
-We don't stylize the hand shapes, thus we use constant mean shape parameters $\beta_0 = \mathbf{0}^{10}$ during linear blend skinning.
+In this work, we directly use MANO parameters as joint rotation angles, i.e. $\theta \in \mathbb{R}^{48}$, and the translation of hands $\mathbf{t}_h \in \mathbb{R}^{3}$.
+We use constant mean shape parameters $\beta_0 = \mathbf{0}^{10}$ during linear blend skinning.
 The parameters of hands are concatenated and encoded by a hand encoder $\mathcal{E}_H$ to be the hand latent code $\mathbf{y}_H \in \mathbb{R}^{51}$.

 \textbf{Object.} For object representation, we use the point cloud latent code as $\mathbf{y}_O = \mathbf{h} \in \mathbb{R}^{N \times 4}$, where $N$ is the number of points.
-As the grasp is modeled in the object-centric frame, no translation or orientation is required in the object pose and shape representation anymore.
-This convention is aligned with the definition of data in many hand-object grasp datasets, such as OakInk~\cite{yang2022oakink}.
+As the grasp is modeled in the object-centric frame, no translation or orientation is required in the object pose and shape representation.
+This convention is aligned with the definition of data in many hand-object grasp datasets, such as OakInk~\citep{yang2022oakink}.